This page was most recently updated on May 8th, 2025

 SECTION 6.06 Vacancies.

-accountable to follow the UCPPE Policy Manual Section 1:04 Appointment in the event of a vacant BOA seat (excluding Monarchs).
-Any advisor appointed by the BOA to fill a vacancy shall serve for the remaining term of the preceding Advisor and shall not be subject to application fees in order to take office.
+A vacancy occurring in the Board of Advisors (or any advisor ship to be filled due to an increase in the number of Advisors) shall be filled by appointment by the remaining Advisors.
+This appointment shall be determined by a majority vote of the existing Board.
+If a vacancy or vacancies remain following the special meeting for election, then the Board of Advisors will be accountable for following the UCPPE Policy Manual Section 1:04 Appointment in the event of a vacant BOA seat (excluding Monarchs).
+Any advisor appointed by the BOA to fill a vacancy shall serve for the remaining term of the preceding Advisor and shall not be subject to application fees to take office.
 For a vacancy of a Co-president of the Council of Regents, recommendations from the Council of Regents will be taken and then determined by a majority vote of the existing Board.

 SECTION 6.07 Removal.